ziwnchen/kattis/2012-13/README.md

 - Student Email: ziwenchen@uchicago.edu

 ### Problem 1 and 2:
-Description: Use recursive and non-recursive method to examine if a binary tree is BST or not
+Description: Use recursive and non-recursive method to examine if a binary tree is BST or not.
 Reference: [check bst](https://www.geeksforgeeks.org/a-program-to-check-if-a-binary-tree-is-bst-or-not/)

 ### Problem 4: